Hotels in Victoria Falls

 Choosing Hotels in Victoria Falls

 1) Types of accommodation -- I guess as with any tourist destination there is a vast spectrum of accommodation on offer.
 If you have not been there before you might wonder what sort of quantity and types of accommodation there are.
-So roughly here goes:- 8 Large Hotels 4 Game lodges 15 B&B's and self catering 5 Backpacker hostels with camping facilities 1 Timeshare complex Houses, apartments or villa's are generally not hired out like one finds in many other parts of the world.
+So roughly here goes: 9 Large Hotels; 4 Game lodges 15 B&B's and self catering 5 Backpacker hostels with camping facilities 1 Timeshare complex Houses, apartments or villa's are generally not hired out like one finds in many other parts of the world.

 2) Location -- Victoria Falls is not a city it is a small tourist town.
 The town centre is no more than a kilometre from the actual Victoria Falls Waterfall.
 Everything is geared towards tourism and there is very little other industry.
 Hotels in Victoria Falls are scattered around so I thought it would be useful for you to know which ones are where.

-Victoria Falls Hotel, Kingdom Hotel and Ilala Lodge are within a short walk from the Waterfalls themselves.
-Within a 5 to 10 minute bus shuttle service are the Elephant Hills Hotel, Victoria Falls Safari Lodge, A Zambezi River Lodge, Rainbow and Crest Sprayview Hotels.
+Victoria Falls Hotel, Kingdom Hotel, N1 Hotel, Explorer's Village and Ilala Lodge are within a short walk from the Waterfalls themselves.
+Within a 5 to 10 minute bus shuttle service are the Elephant Hills Hotel, Victoria Falls Safari Lodge, A Zambezi River Lodge, Rainbow Palm River Hotel and Crest Sprayview Hotels.
 Regular free shuttles are laid on by all the hotels.

 20 minutes to 1 hour away you have the more exclusive Game lodges which offer a wilderness and wildlife experience yet are still close enough to visit the spectacular Falls.
-These are the Elephant Camp, Stanley and Livingstone Hotel, Imbabala and Gorges Lodge.
+These are The Wallow Lodge, Elephant Camp, Stanley and Livingstone Hotel, Mpala Jena, Chundu Island Camp, Zambezi Sands, Matetsi Lodge and Gorges Lodge.

-The residential area of Victoria Falls Town is located just beyond the town centre and is no more than 5 to 10 minutes from the Waterfall, here you will find numerous B and B's, self catering, backpackers lodges and camping.
+The residential area of Victoria Falls Town is located just beyond the town centre and is no more than 5- to 10-minute drive from the Waterfall, here you will find numerous B and B's, self catering, backpackers lodges and camping.

 Smack in the middle of the town centre is the Rest Camp which offers camping backpacking and self-catering at very reasonable prices.